ClockworkOrigins/SocketPerformanceChecker/README.md

  * now you find a SocketPerformanceChecker.sln file you can open in Visual Studio.
 You can compile it using F7.
 After this, all library files
  * and the executables are in the bin subdirectory and you can run it
  * That's all

+##Running the Test##

+To run the test the following steps are necessary:

+ * Run the SocketPerformanceHelper executable on the PC you want it running
+ * Start SocketPerformanceChecker executable either on the same PC or on another one
+ * Configure the test as you want to run it.
+Remember to change the IP in the configuration to the one the SocketPerformanceHelper is running on
+ * Click the start button and wait for the results

 ## Contributing Code ##